 Quite frankly, not all that much.
 We're being over-communicative because we want to make sure you feel prepared and not caught off guard.

-There are two things we're going to touch on here...
+There are three things we're going to touch on here...

 - How your workflow is affected